derekargueta/Projects/README.md

 Networking
 ---------

-**FTP Program** - A file transfer program which can transfer files back and forth from a remote web sever.
+**1) FTP Program** - A file transfer program which can transfer files back and forth from a remote web sever.
   - [ ] Go
   - [ ] Java
   - [ ] Rust